amateurbo/PRPR/README.md

 Reconstruct pyramid person images in this module.

 ## Feature Distance Fusion

 After extracting feature distances separately, fuse feature distances in this module.
+The configuration environment can refer to [Torchreid](https://github.com/KaiyangZhou/deep-person-reid).

 ## Acknowledgement